Myjoyysr/DigiFab2020/README.md

         servos: SM-S4303R Continuous Rotation Servo x 2
         sensors: HC-SR04 Ultrasonic sensor x2 OR TCRT5000 IR sensor x2 OR ???
         power: 9V battery for electronis and four AA-batteries for servos OR ???
+        powerswitch: ??

+        not sure if we need these, but:
+        sponge: ??
+        cloth: ??

     - lasercutter files

     - tinkercad updtates (sensors, code)